A topic from the subject of Biochemistry in Chemistry.

 Introduction:

 Neurotransmission is the process by which nerve cells (neurons) communicate with each other.
-It involves the chemical release of neurotransmitters, which are molecules that cross the synaptic cleft and bind to receptors on the target cell, leading to a change in the cell's activity.
+It involves the chemical release of neurotransmitters, molecules that cross the synaptic cleft and bind to receptors on the target cell, leading to a change in the cell's activity.
+Key Points:

 1. Neurotransmitters:

-Are small molecules, typically amino acids or simple organic compounds.
-Are synthesized and stored in vesicles within the presynaptic neuron.
+Neurotransmitters are small molecules, typically amino acids or simple organic compounds.
+They are synthesized and stored in vesicles within the presynaptic neuron.
+2. Synaptic Transmission:

 Main Concepts: